 The Award Confirmation required the D.C.
 Court and the Swedish courts to resolve Kazakhstan's fraud issues.
-This is because, if accepted, Kazakhstan's fraud allegations would have given the D.C.
-Court statutory grounds not to enforce the Award.
+This is because, if accepted, Kazakhstan's fraud allegations would have provided grounds not to enforce the Award.
 See Stati, 302 F. Supp.
 3d at 199 (noting that fraud is a basis for refusing to confirm the Award).
 Thus, the D.C.
-Court's confirmation of the Award necessitated the rejection of those allegations.
+Court's confirmation of the

+Award necessitated the rejection of those allegations.
 In addition, the Swedish Courts, which have the sole authority to vacate the Award, rejected the fraud issues and confirmed the Award.

 Permitting Kazakhstan to "repackag[e] the same factual allegations" asserted before the Swedish courts and the D.C.
 Court under different causes of action here directly contravenes Circuit and Supreme Court precedent.
 Zherka, 459 F. App'x at 13; Montana, 440 U.S. at 153-54.
 Indeed, doing so would encourage and validate Kazakhstan's vexatious lawsuits.
 It would also send a message to unhappy, losing litigants with bottomless pockets that raising the same issues in a different forum against different parties is a viable alternative to following the rule of law.
-Kazakhstan is collaterally estopped from asserting the fraud issues underlying its fraud-based claims in this action and its civil conspiracy and aiding and abetting fraud claims, which rely on the barred underlying fraud issues, must be dismissed.
+Kazakhstan is collaterally estopped from asserting the fraud issues underlying its fraud-based claims in this action.